detachedheads/kitchen-marathon/README.md

 A Test Kitchen Driver for Mesos Marathon.

-This driver uses the [Marathon REST API][marathon_api] to create and destroy Marathon applications, allowing you to leverage the resources of a Mesos cluster to perform distributed testing.
+This driver uses the [Marathon REST API][marathon_api] to create and destroy Marathon applications which act as Kitchen suites, allowing you to leverage the resources of a Mesos cluster to help reduce testing time.

 ## <a name="requirements"></a> Requirements